 qPCR and RT-qPCR

-Dye-based and probe-based systems for real-time qPCR or RT-qPCR
+Dye-based and probe-based assays for real-time qPCR or RT-qPCR

 Reagents for extraction of total RNA and miRNA from blood, cells, tissues, plants and other sample types.